socomsystems/documentation/admin_manual/issues/general_troubleshooting.rst

 Debugging sync issues
 ^^^^^^^^^^^^^^^^^^^^^

-.. warning:: The data directory on the server is exclusive to Nextcloud and must not be modified manually.
+.. warning:: The data directory on the server is exclusive to cyfrSpaces and must not be modified manually.

 Disregarding this can lead to unwanted behaviors like: